dotnet/csharplang/proposals/csharp-7.0/tuples.md

 > The following note should be added to the end of the section on [extension methods](../../spec/classes.md#extension-methods):

-Note: Extension methods
+> note:

-on a tuple type apply to tuples with different element names:
+>Extension methods on a tuple type apply to tuples with different element names:

 ```csharp
 static void M(this (int x, int y) t) { ... }